Are your homemade pickles too sour or vinegary? Here’s how to prevent and fix over-fermented pickles!

-There are different methods to fix the sour flavor of homemade pickles depending on how they were made.
+Depending on how they were made, there are different methods to fix the sour flavor of homemade pickles.
 For pickles made in salt brine, soaking them in water can dilute the sour flavor.
-For pickles made using vinegar, add a sweetener to mask the sour flavors.
+Add a sweetener to mask the sour flavors for pickles made using vinegar.

 Before you start adding water and sugar to your batch of homemade pickles, take a moment to read through some of our tips.
 Below you can learn how to correct your sour pickles and even how to avoid making them too sour in the first place.
 Let's get started.